 Ethan currently is as a co-chair of the Federal Bar Association Bankruptcy Practice Group and as an advisor to the U.S. Small Business Administration Emerging Leaders program.
 He served on the Bankruptcy Rules committee commissioned to re-write the local bankruptcy rules for the Eastern District of Michigan.
 He also serves on several non-profit boards, including the board of Access to Bankruptcy Court founded by the Hon.
 Marci B. McIvor.

-Ethan is the president of the Woodward Village neighborhood association and he spends his free time with his wife Meagan, and their son.
-He stays active by playing handball, running, and competing in triathlons.
+Ethan is the past-president of the Woodward Village Neighborhood Association and currently serves on the board of Architectural Salvage Warehouse Detroit.
+He spends his free time with his wife Meagan and their three sons.
+He stays active by cycling regularly and playing handball.

 Education and Associations:

 – University of Detroit Jesuit High School – 1998

 – Wayne State University, B.S.
 Finance – 2003